 She helped us sew together some of the bears which was extra poignant since many of the donated bears and dolls go to children in refugee camps.

 Xiong Li lived in a Thai refugee camp with her own small children before being relocated to the United States in the 1980’s.
 Her husband helped rescue and hide American pilots who had been shot down over Vietnam and Laos in the 1970’s.
 As a result he and their family was hunted and tortured by the Laotian military.
 Their family had a harrowing escape across Laos and the Mekong river with bullets flying over their heads, before being rescued and given refuge in a camp in Thailand and eventually asylum in the US.

 I love this special friend so much.
 These are real people with traumatic stories they didn’t choose.
 We are so much more alike than different.

 Want to help us make more Dolls of Hope Bears?

 We delivered the bears to to Dolls of Hope this week.
 As we talked to Sarah, the founder, she mentioned that she’s had requests for 1,000’s more bears before the end of the year.
 The bears/dolls are usually requested and delivered by charities and organizations traveling to help people in need around the world.

 We’ve completed the Eagle project, but we want to help get more bears in the hands of children.
-Want to help us?
+Want to help?
 You can make and send your own collection of dolls or bears to Dolls of Hope.
 You can find all of their information on their website here or their Facebook page.

-POST UPDATE: I’m no longer taking bears to stuff, but you can send them directly to Dolls of Hope – they will gladly take them unstuffed and have people who can help finish them.
+You can send them directly to Dolls of Hope – they will gladly take them unstuffed and have people who can help finish them.
 You can find their contact information here.